sagemath/trac_to_gh/Issue 1170.md

 # Issue 1170: Behaviour of the order function for infinite groups

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1170

 Original creator: ljpk